 It is very difficult for seniors when they experience maltreatment by people who should care for them.
 Whether intentionally or unintentionally, the elderly should not be neglected or mistreated.
 Caregivers tend to cover up this type of behavior and sometimes the victims are too frail to speak up about the abuse.

 Whether you are filing a claim for yourself, your loved one, or would like to report elder abuse to local authorities, the sooner you take action the more possibilities to bring the perpetrator to justice and obtain fair compensation for the victim.
-Contact The Kaufman Law Firm today and schedule your free initial case evaluation.
+Contact The Kaufman Law Firm today and schedule your initial case evaluation.